GlaIZier/key-value-cache2/README.md

 ## API for key value cache
 Simple API and implementation of key-value cache.
-Version 2
+Version 2 - Project design enhancements.

 ### Build
 To build locally you need installed Maven locally: